porobov/meh-resurrections/old_MEH_blocks/readme.txt

+Two 2016 blocks were sold on 2018 contract.
+See minter.js

 WARNING!!!
 Do not use as source of truth!!!

 May be outdated!
 At least one block (100,100) in 2018 contract had outdated landlord.